bakdata/quick-carsharing-simulator/README.md

     --data "@./data/vehicles.json"
 ```

-Ingestion of new status events can be started with `python -m car_sharing_simulator.status_generator`.
+Ingestion of new status events can be started with `python -m car_sharing_simulator.simulator`.
 The script
 expects the following environment variables:

 | Name               | Example                     | Required          |